Talk Less Say More

-Talk Less Say More (alias for Matthew Jennings) is a singer-songwriter based in London, United Kingdom.
+Talk Less Say More (alias for Matthew Jennings) is an English singer-songwriter based in London, United Kingdom.

 History

 Early work

 As a student at the University of Leeds, while playing guitar and synthesisers for based experimental pop-metal band The Butterfly, Matthew began creating records under the moniker Talk Less Say More, sometimes collaborating with The Butterfly's bassist Theodore Campbell.
 These early albums and EPs were mostly distributed to friends as CD-Rs.
 They included 2003's Vienna Circles, a reference to the Vienna Circle, 2004's ambient Five Caveats or Beseeching at the Portal of the Soft Source and 2004's Things To Do With Your Hands at Parties, named after sight-gag in The Simpsons.

 In 2006, Good Name for a Racehorse Records released Meisha's Morning.
 Featuring vocal performances from soprano Erika Mädi Jones, Meisha's Morning combined operatic vocals with ambience, glitch beats and a trip-hop sensibility that reviewers considered "an altogether more considered, computer-based work" compared to his work with The Butterfly and "a refreshingly different electronica record".
 Tracks from the album were played on Radio 3's experimental music programme Mixing It.